greggman/HappyFunTimes/docs/unity/gamepad.md

 <img src="images/gamepad-character.png" width="50%" height="50%">

-Looking inside the character you can see it uses 2 scripts.
-One is the `HFTGamepad` script.
+Looking inside the character you can see it uses 3 scripts.
+One is `HFTGamepad` script.

 <img src="images/gamepad-hftgamepad.png" width="50%" height="50%">